mariesarabia/Project-1-Aloha/README.md

 The use of an image carousel using a jQuery plugin

-Cross-browser testing (Chrome, Firefox, Safari, Opera, IE11)
+Cross-browser testing Chrome, Firefox, Safari (flexbox gallery not working properly on Firefox and Safari)

 Incorporating a fixed header / navigation menu